 “We currently perform IORT for women with early-stage breast cancer.
-However, there is exciting research about using this modality for other types of patients, including those with breast cancer recurrences or those who are undergoing a nipple-preserving mastectomy” said Dr. Katherine Kopkash, assistant professor of surgery, Rush University Medical Center.
+However, there is exciting research about using this modality for other types of patients, including those with breast cancer recurrences or those who are undergoing a nipple-preserving mastectomy,” said Dr. Andrea Madrigrano, assistant professor of surgery, Rush University Medical Center.

 Typically, breast cancers treated with a lumpectomy require radiation therapy following surgery to ensure the lowest risk of recurrence.
 Standard radiation treatment requires patients to return after healing from surgery to begin daily radiation treatment to the entire breast five days per week, for a total of three to six weeks.

-IORT can be an especially important treatment option for women who live in rural areas and must travel a great distance for their breast cancer treatment,” said Kopkash.
+IORT can be an especially important treatment option for women who live in rural areas and must travel a great distance for their breast cancer treatment,” Madrigrano said.
 “The distance creates a real obstacle for women to repeatedly return for radiation treatment.
 Unfortunately, these women often choose to have a mastectomy in order to avoid the need for radiation.”

-Currently IORT is still not widely available in the United States, but has been used in Europe since the 1990s.
+IORT is still not widely available in the United States, but has been used in Europe since the 1990s.
 It started being used more extensively in the United States about a decade ago and has been studied in clinical trials.
-Rush began treating with its IORT unit in February of 2014.
-Over 15 women have already been treated with IORT by Kopkash and her colleagues at Rush.
+Rush began treating with its IORT unit in 2014.
+More than 50 women have been treated with IORT by Madrigrano and her colleagues at Rush.

 Breast cancer patients at Rush are able to be seen by a medical oncologist, a radiation oncologist and a surgeon at the same time at the Coleman Foundation Comprehensive Breast Cancer Clinic.
 These cancer physicians work as a team to outline a well-defined diagnosis and treatment plan for each patient.